theSwapnilZambare/Apex/DataImport/Workbench/README.md

 5. In Unpackaged Manifest section click the "Browse" button, then select the package ExportOrgData.xml file downloaded.
 6. Click the Next Button.
 7. Click the Retrieve button.
-8. Click Download Zip File remember the location for any future deployment.
+8. Click Download Zip File.